RainbowTheFox/OpenSpireDemo/README.md

+# IT'S CANCELED!!!
+Don't use this, unless you are desesperate for a decomp or smth like that.

 # OpenSpire Demo
 A decompilation of Sugary Spire Exhibition Night v1.2.\
 I'm not affiliated with Big Gnome Studios in any way.